PaulCrosTech/cros-paul-Medilabo/README.md

 # 🩺 Medilabo Solutions

 # 🔍 Project Overview
-This project is a medical application designed to manage patient data, store medical notes, and calculate type 2 diabetes risk assessments.
+This project is a medical application designed to manage patient data, medical notes, and calculate type 2 diabetes risk assessments.

 # 🛠️ Technologies
 ## Backend